-In the event a protest may affect the interest of another Bidder that submitted a proposal, such Bidder will be given an opportunity to submit its views and any relevant information on the protest to the Protest Officer.
+In the event a protest may affect the interest of another Consultant that submitted a proposal, such Consultant will be given an opportunity to submit its views and any relevant information on the protest to the Protest Officer.

-The final determination of the protest shall either:
+The final determination of the protest shall:

-- Find the protest lacking in merit and uphold OSPI's action; or - Find only technical or harmless errors in OSPI's procurement process and determine OSPI to be in substantial compliance and reject the protest; or - Find merit in the protest and provide OSPI options which may include: - o Correct the errors and re-evaluate all proposals, and/or - o Reissue the RFQ document and begin a new process, or - Make other findings and determine other courses of action as appropriate.
+- find the protest lacking in merit and uphold OSPI's action; or - find only technical or harmless errors in OSPI's procurement process and determine OSPI to be in substantial compliance and reject the protest; or - find merit in the protest and provide OSPI options which may include: - correct the errors and re-evaluate all proposals; - \circ $\;$ reissue the RFQ document and begin a new process; or - make other findings and determine other courses of action as appropriate.

-If OSPI determines that the protest is without merit, OSPI will enter into a contract with the Apparent Successful Bidder, assuming the parties reach agreement on the contract's terms.
+If OSPI determines that the protest is without merit, OSPI will enter into contract(s) with the Apparent Successful Bidder(s), assuming the parties reach agreement on the contract's terms.
 If the protest is determined to have merit, one of the alternatives noted in the preceding paragraph will be taken.
 All decisions made by OSPI relating to the protest shall be final.